AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_aws_tgw.md

 * `account_name` - (Required) Name of the cloud account in the Aviatrix controller.
 * `region` - (Required) AWS region of AWS TGW to be created in
 * `aws_side_as_number` - (Required) BGP Local ASN (Autonomous System Number).
 Integer between 1-4294967294.
 Example: "65001".

+!> **WARNING:** Attribute `security_domain` has been deprecated as of provider version R2.19+ and will not receive further updates.
+Please set `manage_security_domain` to false, and use the standalone `aviatrix_aws_tgw_vpc_attachment` resource instead.

-* `security_domains` - (Required) Security Domains to create together with AWS TGW's creation.
+* `security_domains` - (Required if `manage_security_domain` is true) Security Domains to create together with AWS TGW's creation.
 Three default domains, along with the connections between them, are created automatically.
 These three domains can't be deleted, but the connection between any two of them can be.
   * `security_domain_name` - (Required) Three default domains ("Aviatrix_Edge_Domain", "Default_Domain" and "Shared_Service_Domain") are required with AWS TGW's creation.
   * `aviatrix_firewall` - (Optional) Set to true if the security domain is to be used as an Aviatrix Firewall Domain for the Aviatrix Firewall Network.
 Valid values: true, false.
 Default value: false.
   * `native_egress` - (Optional) Set to true if the security domain is to be used as a native egress domain (for non-Aviatrix Firewall Network-based central Internet bound traffic).
 Valid values: true, false.
 Default value: false.